 We found 32 chiropractors who accept Anthem Blue Cross PPO near San Bernardino, CA.

-Dr. Jeffrey Phillips works as a chiropractor.
-Patient reviews placed him at an average of 3.0 stars out of 5.
-He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
+Dr. Jeffrey Phillips is a chiropractor in Redlands, CA. Dr. Phillips has received a 3.0 out of 5 star rating by his patients.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.

 Conditions / Treatments